With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreNortheast Parent/child Society Behavioral Health Center is a mental health facility in Schenectady County, NY, located at 530 Franklin Street, 12305.
-Northeast Parent/child Society Behavioral Health Center provides outpatient treatment.
-Northeast Parent/child Society Behavioral Health Center provides activity therapy, behavior modification and group therapy to young adults, adults and children / adolescents.
-Some other services available at Northeast Parent/child Society Behavioral Health Center include court-ordered outpatient treatment, family psychoeducation and suicide prevention services.
+Learn MoreNortheast Parent/child Society Behavioral Health Center is a mental health clinic in Schenectady County, New York, located at 530 Franklin Street, 12305 zip code.
+Northeast Parent/child Society Behavioral Health Center offers outpatient treatment.
+Northeast Parent/child Society Behavioral Health Center provides individual psychotherapy, trauma therapy and cognitive behavioral therapy to children / adolescents, young adults and adults.
+Some other services provided by Northeast Parent/child Society Behavioral Health Center include family psychoeducation, court-ordered outpatient treatment and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.